-Snowstorm makes for messy Monday morning commute
+Snow storm makes for messy Monday morning commute

-SALT LAKE CITY – A snowstorm that began Sunday night continues to bring snowfall to parts of Utah Monday morning, creating dangerous driving conditions for the morning commute.
+SALT LAKE CITY - A snow storm that began Sunday night continues to bring snowfall to parts of Utah Monday morning, creating dangerous driving conditions for the morning commute.

 The Utah Department of Transportation has issued the following emergency road alerts: